Modeling the spatial growth of cities: Spatial dynamics in geography and economics

 Using a framework based on these principles, described in \cite{batty1999}, but accounting for additional features such as land use or transport network, the cellular automata approach is validated on historical data of Ann Arbor, Michigan (see Fig.~\ref{fig:annarbor}).
 Initial seeds for the automata are built areas from 1980-1985 (see Fig.~\ref{fig:annarbor}, upper central figure) and long-time runs were analyzed.
 After long enough development, initial sites start aging and disappear before redeveloping (Fig.~\ref{fig:annarbor} lower left figure).
 At long time, only residual bands of development remain (see Fig.\ref{fig:annarbor} lower central figure).
 They are result of repeated waves of aging-redevelopment cycles.
 These simulations yield additional evidence that urban morphologies result of a combination of initial conditions, representing characteristics of a particular city, and a general development process, similar for all towns.

 This study examined the interplay between urban development and the aging of built areas, highlighting how these processes jointly shape the morphology of cities.
+These findings relate back to the stylized facts discussed in~\ref{subsec:fractal} and~\ref{subsec:shape}.
 The initial model was intentionally simple, relying only on two parameters, $\phi$ and $\gamma$, to capture the core dynamics.
 However, introducing additional features and realism inevitably increases the number of parameters and complicates the analysis.
 This type of model remains fundamental for urban policy making, as they can be used to evaluate interventions such as green belts, assessing how constraints on urban expansion might influence the long-term spatial morphology of cities.